-Former IMB field support missionary Tom Boston, agreed, saying “business opens doors.”
+Former IMB field support missionary Tom Boston, said “business opens doors.”
 He used his financial background to coordinate activities across the globe.

-Team associates currently are in every IMB global affinity.
-The Browns are the first to serve in that capacity in their Eastern Europe location, joining 400 other Alabamians currently on the mission field, according to Scotty Goldman, director of the office of global missions at the Alabama Baptist State Board of Missions.
+They join 400 other Alabamians currently on the missions field, according to Scotty Goldman, director of the office of global missions at the Alabama Baptist State Board of Missions.

 Goldman likens the role of team associate to a temporary associate pastor.

-Through One Mission Students, young adults are sent to serve in a variety of areas during the summer or during spring or Christmas breaks.
-A new program, The Timothy Initiative, requires students to participate in discipleship and mentoring during their junior and senior years of college.
-Students who complete the program may receive up to $5,000 for two years of mission engagement after college-either through IMB (Journeyman/international) or NAMB (Go2/North America).
+Through SBOM’s One Mission Students, young adults are sent to serve in a variety of areas during the summer or during spring or Christmas breaks.

 The IMB Hands-On program is an international missions opportunity for students and young adults interested in working alongside a missionary mentor to share the gospel of Jesus with unreached peoples.
-Projects range from 4 months to 1 year in duration, and members of Southern Baptist Churches can receive funding to cover half the cost to go.
+Projects range from 4 months to 1 year in duration, and members of Southern Baptist churches can receive funding to cover half the cost.

 When it comes to missions, everyone is called to pray, give, go or send, Boston said.